7 Best Security Questionnaire Automation Software (2026)

 Your security team just received three vendor questionnaires—200 questions each—and your biggest deal of the quarter hangs in the balance.
-Meanwhile, your CISO is underwater with compliance audits, your security architect is out sick, and the prospect expects responses within five business days.
+Your CISO is underwater with compliance audits, your security architect is out sick, and the prospect expects responses within five business days.
+This frantic scramble is a painful, recurring nightmare for many teams.
+It doesn't have to be.
+The best security questionnaire automation software transforms this process from a chaotic fire drill into a strategic advantage.
+We've reviewed the best-rated tools to help you build a centralized knowledge base and respond to any inquiry with speed and confidence.

 Security questionnaire software uses AI to automate responses to vendor security assessments, pulling answers from your centralized knowledge base instead of requiring manual input from subject matter experts.
 This guide examines the leading platforms, their core capabilities, and how to choose the right solution for your team's specific needs.